dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/start-mvc.md

 ![New project dialog, .NET Core in left pane, ASP.NET Core web ](start-mvc/_static/new_project30.png)

-Visual Studio used the default template for the MVC project you created.
-You have a working app right now by entering a project name and selecting a few options.
-This is a basic starter project.
+Visual Studio used the default project template for the created MVC project.
+The created project:

+* Is a working app.
+* Is a basic starter project.

 # [Visual Studio Code](#tab/visual-studio-code)